vaishnavijagtapma2025/stock-market-analysis-python/artifacts/probes/replace_me_probe.md

 ## Notes

-Successfully fetched historical NSE stock data using yfinance.
+Successfully fetched 91 NSE stock observations.
+Synthetic fallback used: False
+Generated at: 2026-05-13T18:29:22.148125

-This confirms the data source is live, reachable, and reproducible.
+we successfully fetched historical NSE stock data using yfinance.This confirms the data source is live, reachable, and reproducible.